 What qualifies me to support women leaders?

-Well I’ve walked extensively in those shoes.
-From stepping into leadership roles in my mid 20’s feeling very unprepared to 10 years later with an MBA running the Institute of Management in Auckland, being appointed the first female director of The Warehouse Group, New Zealand’s largest retail chain with turnover of $NZ2.5bn.
-Learn a bit more about me from this video
+I’ve walked extensively in those shoes.
+From stepping into leadership roles in my mid 20’s feeling unprepared to 10 years later with an MBA running the Institute of Management in Auckland, being appointed the first female director of The Warehouse Group, New Zealand’s largest retail chain with turnover of $NZ2.5bn.

-My husband and I moved to London 20 years ago and I have held a number of Managing Director and CEO roles in that time building leadership development and talent businesses, including as Group Board Director at Ceridian Corporation, Chief Executive of the Institute of Leadership and Management, and Managing Director of the Penna Talent Practice.
+My husband and I moved to London 20 years ago and I have held a number of Managing Director and CEO roles in that time building leadership development and talent businesses, including as Group Board Director at Ceridian Corporation, Chief Executive of the Institute of Leadership and Management, CEO of Savile Group and Managing Director of the Penna Talent Practice.

 As well as being an experienced senior executive and leadership development expert, I am also a Certified Professional Coach with the ICF accredited College of Executive Coaching.
 I hold various psychometric accreditations including Saville Assessment Occupational Personality, Strengthscope Leader and Mental Toughness, MTQ through AQR.

 I was named a Top 30 HR Influencer by HR Magazine and featured in the Cranfield University 100 Women to Watch in 2015.
 Over the years, I have been quoted in or interviewed by the likes of Radio 4, Stylist, Sky News, CNN, The Guardian, The Times, The Telegraph, Management Today and the FT among others.
 My Huffington Post blog commenting on issues around leadership and talent development, generated significant engagement.
 With Management Today we won Campaign of the Year for Work/Life Balance.